University of Oxford Logo University of OxfordDepartment of Computer Science - Home

 Graduate Supervision and Internships

-I am willing to take on selected students for DPhil (PhD) study, but am not able to provide funding.
-Please see this page before approaching me for graduate study.
-I take a very limited number of students for MSc or undergraduate projects in the department of Computer Science, advertised internally in the usual way.
+I am willing to take on selected students for DPhil (PhD) study: please read this page before approaching me.
+I also supervise a few internal MSc and undergraduate projects in the department of Computer Science, advertised internally in the usual way.
+I am not accepting interns at this time.

 Teaching